tnegrin1/DMFinal/README.md

 **Audience:**

-I hope this tutorial serves to educate novice photographers in understanding the magic that is happening inside their camera and allow them to make a more educated decision when deciding what method of photography they would like to pursue.
+I hope this tutorial serves to educate novice photographers of any age in understanding the magic that is happening inside their camera and allow them to make a more educated decision when deciding what method of photography they would like to pursue.
+Both film and digital have their advantages and disadvantages and it's important for new photographers to know what sets them apart before they commit to one method.